inkxide/inkxide/README.md

-# Hi, I'm Huzaifa, a passionate SWE!
+# Hi, I'm Huzaifa, a SWE!

 ## 🚀 About Me